Lockport station (Illinois)

-Lockport is a station on Metra's Heritage Corridor in Lockport, Illinois.
+Lockport station is a station on Metra's Heritage Corridor in Lockport, Illinois.
 The station is 32.9 mi away from Union Station, the northern terminus of the line.
-In Metra's zone-based fare system, Lockport is in zone G. As of 2018, Lockport is the 136th busiest of Metra's 236 non-downtown stations, with an average of 344 weekday boardings.
-As of 2022, Lockport is served by three inbound trains in the morning and three outbound trains in the evening on weekdays only.
+In Metra's zone-based fare system, Lockport is in zone 4.
+As of 2018, Lockport is the 136th busiest of Metra's 236 non-downtown stations, with an average of 344 weekday boardings.
+As of February 15, 2024, Lockport is served by three inbound trains in the morning and three outbound trains in the evening on weekdays only.

-Lockport Station was originally built in 1863 by the Chicago and Alton Railroad.
+Lockport station was originally built in 1863 by the Chicago and Alton Railroad.
 The tracks run parallel to the Illinois and Michigan Canal, and shares the right-of-way with Amtrak's Lincoln Service and Texas Eagle trains, however, no Amtrak trains stop here.

 Three blocks east of the station is the meeting place of the Blackhawk Chapter of the National Railroad Historical Society at the Gladys Fox Museum.